Beyond the Hyper-scaler: Why AI Inference is Moving to the Edge (and How to Architect It)

 Architecture Pattern: The “Split-Brain” Pipeline

 You do not need to abandon the cloud completely.
-You just need to specialize how you use it.
+The most resilient AI inference edge architecture specializes how each layer is used rather than replacing one with the other.
 The most robust architecture I have deployed follows a “Loop” pattern:

 1. Core (Cloud): This is the training ground.
 Your massive datasets live here.
 You use high-power compute to build your models.